jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 1. Add functionality to the GetOrderAsync method.
 For this, we will make several concurrent service calls.

-2. Await an Task that throws an AggregateException to see how it is automatically unwrapped to show the first exception.
+2. Await a Task that throws an AggregateException to see how it is automatically unwrapped to show the first exception.

 3. Write a continuation so that we can see the all of the exceptions that are contained in the AggregateException.